theegolf/Q-Commerce-Analysis/readme.md

                 <li> May also post acquisition challenges, with peaked CPA ($100.42).
 Focus on nurturing current users rather than costly new user acquisition.
             </td>
             <td style="vertical-align: top">
-                <li> Allow 15% of annual budget for acquiring new users, especially in August when CPA reaches its nadir at \$63.16.
+                <li> Allow 15% of the annual budget for acquiring new users, especially in August when CPA reaches its nadir at $63.16.
 Maximize app push notification targeting new users (10.43% CVR) and SMS for inactive user reactivation (134% ROI).
                 <li> Around September, start preparing for Q3 campaigns and audience segmentation during the peak season.
             </td>
             <td style="vertical-align: top">